What is the VS Code Extension?

-The extension shows Pluralsight content including: Video Courses, Interactive Courses, Guides, Projects, and Paths.
+The extension shows Skills content including: Video Courses, Interactive Courses, Guides, Projects, and Paths.
 You can also see your private channels, as well as company channels and Q&A where applicable.
 To update either list, click the refresh icon in that view.

 The extension will show content based on the predominant code language of your workspace, custom searches, and your dependencies, including metrics for popularity, quality, and maintenance from npms.io.

 The extension also recommends individual clips from video courses based on the current editor tab content.
 Highlight a section of code for more specific recommendations.

 No. Your source code stays on your machine and is not sent to Pluralsight.

 For more information on your source code and how to limit shared data, please refer to the documentation in the Marketplace listing.